hlascelles/karina_personal_website/_posts/travel/2020-04-04-london-parts.md

 * [Guildhall Art Gallery](https://www.thecityofldn.com/directory/guildhall-art-gallery/) - art collection and London's Roman Amphitheatre.
 Book free tickets in advance.
 * Sculptures: [Sculpture in the city](https://www.sculptureinthecity.org.uk/) - an annual outdoor sculpture exhibition, new sculptures every June; [Our Herd of Hope](https://www.theherdofhope.com) - a family of 21 life-sized bronze elephant statues around 1 Bishops Square; a sculpture by [Yayoi Kusama](https://www.davidzwirner.com/artists/yayoi-kusama) in front of Liverpool Street Station (51.517648, -0.083399); etc.
 * Street art around Shoreditch - Brick lane, Grey Eagle Graffiti wall, Whitecross street and much more.
-* Columbia Road Flower Market on Sundays.
-For the full experience, also visit Hackney City Farm nearby.
 * Walk from Liverpool Street station to Farringdon station underground following [this guide](https://diamondgeezer.blogspot.com/2022/05/how-to-walk-underground-from-liverpool.html).
 * The area around Old Street Station, nicknamed the "Silicon Roundabout", has a fun origin story that started with a [throwaway joke in 2008](https://www.wired.co.uk/article/silicon-roundabout-tech-city-property) and became UK government's policy in 2010.
 [Microsoft Reactor](https://developer.microsoft.com/en-us/reactor/) hosts many events for developers.
-* Redchurch Street - a trendy area, great for a stroll on a weekend or a warm evening.
 * Monument to the Great Fire of London.
 * St. Katherine’s Docks.
 * Bank of England Museum - a chance to hold a gold bar.
-* Bike Shed Moto Co. - is an interesting place, especially if you like motorbikes.
 * Smithfield Market - meat night market open from midnight until 7am.
 Architecturally interesting even when the market is closed.
 If you still need dinner and it is already 6am, around here there is a lot of 24 hour activity, people having their morning coffee at midnight and dining at 6am.

 **Architecture:**